pingcap/docs/tidb-lightning/tidb-lightning-configuration.md

 #              You can manually insert the correct records into the target table based on your application requirements.
 Note that the target TiKV must be v5.2.0 or later versions.
 # - "ignore": when encountering conflicting primary or unique key records, TiDB Lightning retains the old data and ignores the new data.
 This option can only be used in the logical import mode.
 strategy = ""
 # Controls whether to enable preprocess conflict detection, which checks conflicts in data before importing it to TiDB.
 The default value is false, indicating that TiDB Lightning only checks conflicts after the import.
 If you set it to true, TiDB Lightning checks conflicts both before and after the import.
 This parameter can be used only in the physical import mode.
-It is not recommended to set `precheck-conflict-before-import = true` for now.
+To avoid potential errors, it is not recommended to set `precheck-conflict-before-import = true`.
 # precheck-conflict-before-import = false
 # Controls the maximum number of conflict errors that can be handled when strategy is "replace" or "ignore".
 You can set it only when the strategy is "replace" or "ignore".
 The default value is 10000.
 If you set a value larger than 10000, the import process might experience performance degradation or failure due to potential errors.
 # threshold = 10000